qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 Now install the QGIS Signing Key, so QGIS software from the QGIS repo will be trusted and installed::

- sudo mkdir -p /etc/apt/keyrings && sudo chmod 755 /etc/apt/keyrings
- sudo wget -O/etc/apt/keyrings/qgis-archive-keyring.gpg https://download.qgis.org/downloads/qgis-archive-keyring.gpg
+ sudo mkdir -m755 -p /etc/apt/keyrings  # not needed since apt version 2.4.0 like Debian 12 and Ubuntu 22 or newer sudo wget -O /etc/apt/keyrings/qgis-archive-keyring.gpg https://download.qgis.org/downloads/qgis-archive-keyring.gpg

 Add the QGIS repo for the latest stable QGIS (|version|.x |codename|) to ``/etc/apt/sources.list.d/qgis.sources``::